lbriais/stacked_config/README.md

 script.
 By default, it will handle already few config layers:

 * The __system layer__, which is a layer common to all applications using this gem.
-* The __gem layer__, which is the layer that will enable a gem to embed its own config. __You may consider this level as the layer where you will set the default values for the properties of your executable__.
-This layer will get the config of the Gem that hosts the current __executable__.
+* The __executable gem layer__, which is the layer that will enable a script provided by a gem to embed its own default config. __You may consider this level as the layer where you will set the default values for the properties of your executable__.
+This layer will get the config from the Gem that hosts the current __executable__.
 * The __global layer__, which is the layer to declare options for all users that use the ruby script using this gem.
 * The __user layer__, which is the layer, where a user can set options for the ruby script using this gem.
 * The __extra layer__, which provides the possibility to specify another config file from the config itself.
 * The __enviroment variables layer__, which provides the possibility to include in the config variables coming from the shell variables.
 See [below](#environment-variables) for more info.
+This level is optional and not created by default.
 * The __command-line layer__, which provides the ability to specify options from the command line.
 * The __override layer__, which will contain all modifications done to the config at run time.